zeebonk/BooleanTextMatch/README.md

 BooleanTextSearch
 =================

-A .NET library for text matching using a SQL like syntax.
+A .NET library for text searching/matching using a SQL like syntax with boolean operators.

 Examples